SFPC/sfpc.github.io/participate.md

 ### Deadline is January 27th, 2015

-Please apply here.
 In the past, we've received 60+ strong applications, and this time will likely be competitive as well.
 We select participants based on a work sample and application form.
 We expect to notify the applicants by February 10th.
 Participants are expected to plan their travel and we do our best to help find accommodation.

+<a href="/participate/apply/" class="btn btn-primary btn-lg">Apply for Spring 2015</a>

+Feel free to reach out to us if you have questions about the school: [info@sfpc.io](mailto:info@sfpc.io)